Ziwei-0129/covid-dataset/README.md

-Covid-19 Data in the United States from The New York Times
+Ongoing Covid-19 Data in the United States from The New York Times
 ------

 [Original data source on GitHub](https://github.com/nytimes/covid-19-data)